Aesthetic Tissue Grafting

-With our micro techniques gum grafting treatment is more precise, less invasive & esthetically superior.
+With our microtechniques, aesthetic tissue grafting treatment is more precise, less invasive & esthetically superior.

-The Gum Graft Procedure is performed using the anesthetic Lidocaine and micro stitches and takes about 1.5 hrs to complete each tooth.
-The greatest inconvenience afterwards is that one cannot chew on the graft site for 6-8 weeks.
+The Gum Graft Procedure is performed using the anesthetic Lidocaine and micro stitches and takes about 1 hour to complete each tooth.
+The greatest inconvenience afterward is that one cannot chew on the graft site for 6-8 weeks.

-Side note from Dr. Kissel: I am often asked about using donor tissue (Alloderm) instead of a connective tissue graft.
-For many years I used this product when the anatomy of the palate was not conducive to obtaining a soft tissue graft.
-I have found that the material has little long term benefit.
-I does not result in thicker tissue and the amount of dense tissue is similar to how the patient originally presented.
+Side note from Dr. Kissel: I am often asked about using donor tissue (Alloderm) instead of connective tissue graft.
+For many years, I used this product when the anatomy of the palate was not conducive to obtaining a soft-tissue graft.
+I have found that the material has little long-term benefit.
+It does not result in thicker tissue, and the amount of dense tissue is similar to how the patient originally presented.
 These findings have recently been supported in the periodontal literature.

 Pinhole Gum Grafting Technique